LizAinslie/lizainslie.dev/src/pages/blog/2022/09/07/theo-stream.md

   - theo
 ---

+**Note: This is a draft I never finished.
+Some important topics may be left out.**

 Today [on stream][theo_stream], Theo talks with [Sam][pscale_sam] from [Planetscale][pscale] about scalability and performance in serverless database solutions like Planetscale.